Cycling on Mallorca: Loop of the Best Mallorca Cycling Climbs

 Climbing Puig Major is one of the highlights of any road cycling holiday in Mallorca.
 It's just shy of 15 kilometres in length with an average gradient of just over 6%.
 Cycling in Mallorca offers unrivalled views and Puig Major in particular provides some of the best.
 At the top of the climb, just before you reach the Monnaber tunnel, the lookout is absolutely breathtaking.
 The other side of the tunnel provides even more stunning views of Gorg Blau as you begin your descent.
 If you want a more in depth look at climbing Puig Major, click here.

-Puig Major to Lluc 20km and 225m of descent
+Puig Major To Lluc 20km And 225m Of Descent

-As soon as you're through the Monnaber tunnel, you will begin an epic descent past the lakes before the ride kicks up just before the turning down to Sa Calobra.
 If you are feeling really strong, you can descend Sa Calobra and climb it again.
 Sa Calobra is 9.5km and is the most famous climb on the island for its stunning switchbacks and tough ascent.
 If you're going to add 20km and another 750m of vertical ascent to your ride, make sure you've read our guide to Sa Calobra so you know what you're in for.

 From the top of the Sa Calobra climb, you will have a gentle climb before descending towards Lluc and its famous monastery.
 The monastery has been a place of worship since the 13th century when a statue of the Virgin Mary kept reappearing in the cave.
 It's now a place frequented by religious Christians who come to pay their respects, as well as many tourists.
 Our route doesn't pass by the monastery so turn off the route at Lluc if you want to visit it.

-Lluc to Port Pollensa 25km and 150m of descent
+Lluc To Port Pollensa 25km And 150m Of Descent

-Your final 25km back to Port Pollensa will be relatively chilled with very little elevation.
 You will pass through Pollensa where the roads will become busier, before you arrive back at the port.
 Grab yourself a beer and reflect on the fact that you will have ridden one of Mallorca's best cycling routes and climbed nearly all of Mallorca's most famous climbs.

-Where to Refuel with Coffee & Cake
+Where To Refuel With Coffee & Cake

 This Mallorca cycling route is long and tough.
 You are more than likely going to need to refuel along the way and fortunately the towns are conveniently spread out along the route.